dmpdump/dmpdump.github.io/_posts/2025-07-11-Belarus-nexus_Threat_Actor_Target_Poland.md

 * `desktop.mp3` is cabinet file which contains a downloader DLL
 * `deklaracja.png` is a decoy image of a bank transfer receipt from PKO Bank, a Polish bank

 CHM files are executed by `hh.exe` by default.
 When `deklaracja.chm` is executed, we see a decoy image displayed to the victim.
-We can also observer a series of processes that lead to the extraction and execution of a DLL named `unt32.dll`.
+We can also observe a series of processes that lead to the extraction and execution of a DLL named `unt32.dll`.

 ![sshot](/assets/images/Belarus_Poland/decoy.png)